kareemgrant/DOSE_Refactoring/README.markdown

 Here my goal is to provide a verbose method name so the purpose of this method is crystal clear.

-Back in the create method, we would add something like this to complete our check for a logged-in user:
+Back in the create method, we would add something like this to complete our check for a logged in user:

 ```
 no_bid_allowed unless current_user
 ```

-With those two moves, we can remove the outer if statement:
+With those two moves, we can now remove the outer if-statement:

 ```
   def create
     clear_bid_session_data